18F/uswds-jekyll/pages/guide/Getting_started_with_Galaxy_on_SCINet.md

 NOTE: IMPORTING THE DATA INTO GALAXY WILL REMOVE THE FILE THAT YOU MOVED VIA FTP.

-You can close this window and the file will appear in your History as so:
+You can close this window and the file will appear in the History pane on the right of your home screen:

 ![screen shot of galaxy home screen with history pane](/scinet-site/assets/img/galaxy-user-guide/galaxy-ftp-transfer-2_1280.jpg)